Buying real estate in Ghana?

 Where are infrastructure projects boosting demand in Ghana in 2026?

-As of early 2026, the top areas in Ghana where major infrastructure projects are boosting housing demand include the Pokuase-Amasaman corridor, the Tema-commuter belt, and the Spintex Road area, all of which benefit from improved road access and urban expansion.
+As of early 2026, the areas in Ghana where major infrastructure projects are most visibly boosting housing demand include the Pokuase-Amasaman corridor, the Spintex Road corridor, Tema and the Tema-commuter belt, and areas connected to the ongoing Accra-Tema Motorway expansion.

 What do locals and insiders say the market feels like in Ghana?